ClusterHQ/flocker/docs/using/tutorial/vagrant-setup.rst

       :lines: 1-8
       :append: ...

 #.
-Download the cluster and user credentials by right clicking on the link below.
+Download the cluster and user credentials by right clicking on the links below.
    Save these to the *flocker-tutorial* directory too, also preserving the file names.

    ..
 These downloads are also used in the getting started guide.
 You will need to adjust